bloxstreet/support/guides/training-guide.md

 {: .no_toc }

 **Trainer:** *Congratulations to everyone who passed the Register Test!
 You have each completed all tests, meaning we can now conclude this training.*

+**State the line below if there is at least one Senior Team Member remaining in your group.**

+**Trainer:** *If you are currently a Senior Team Member, you will be promoted to Management Intern.
+In order to be promoted as a Management Intern, you must attend and be recognized at a shift.*

+**Trainer:** *Shifts are hosted daily at the store.
+The entire schedule can be found in the store's staff room.*

 **Trainer:** *If you have any further questions, be sure to join our communications server.
 The code is ‘bloxstreet’.*